Bonne Année à Toutes et à Tous

 Our cruise to Belgium was great fun, and we had an enjoyable experience in the boatyard, which doesn't happen often, but now we are back home in Paris and enjoying life in our port.
 This video shows what we did last night to celebrate le quatorze Juillet, France's national holiday.

-Friends from the port and town gathered together at our local firehouse to dance and drink champagne at the Bal des Pompiers.
+Friends from the port and town gathered at our local firehouse to dance and drink champagne at the Bal des Pompiers.

 The View from our Back Deck